 The road reaches its highest point at Beartooth Pass at 10,947.

 There’s almost no cell service at all along this road until you are near either town.
 We were able to pick up a slight signal at the pass which was helpful for looking ahead in the weather forecast.

-I would recommend getting on Google Maps and take a look at the route between Red Lodge and Cooke City.
-That will help you determine what works the best for you.
-On the Red Lodge side we took a bumpy dirt road into the Glacier Lake trail.
+I would recommend getting on Google Maps and taking a look at the route between Red Lodge and Cooke City.
+That will help you determine what works best for you.
+On the Red Lodge side, we took a bumpy dirt road into the Glacier Lake trail.
 That one was extra stunning early in the season with some icebergs still floating around.